freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 To negate a lookahead, use a negative lookahead with the syntax `(?!Y)`, where the regex engine matches X only if it is not followed by Y.

-**Example**: Suppose we want to match numbers but not if they are followed by "miles":
+**例如**： Suppose we want to match numbers but not if they are followed by "miles":

 ```javascript
 const text = "He ran 5 miles, but not 10 kilometers.";